zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-formula.md

 ## Description

-The `DeleteMatchedAndFormula` option lets you perform or skip the update action, depending on the hardcoded SQL specified.
+The `DeleteMatchedAndFormula` option lets you perform or skip the delete action, depending on the hardcoded SQL specified.

 ### Example